USA East Coast School Tour

 This morning, visit of the Arlington National Cemetery, where you will see the Tomb of the Unknown Solider, Memorial Amphitheatre, as well as the John F. Kennedy Grave-site.
 Lunch.
 Transfer to the airport for your ﬂight to Orlando.
 Arrival in Orlando.
 Transfer to your hotel.
 Dinner for own account.
 Overnight.

 Day 10: Orlando

 Visit of Epcot Center, part of Walt Disney World.
-This centre comprises two theme areas, The World of the Future and The World Exposition.
-Their aim is to inform visitors about high-tech innovations regarding our contemporary world like the different technologies utilised in information systems, medicine as well as transportation.
+This centre has two theme areas, The World of the Future and The World Exposition.
+Their aim is to inform visitors about high-tech innovations regarding our contemporary world like the different technologies used in information systems, medicine as well as transportation.
 Lunch for own account in the park.
 Dinner and overnight in Orlando.